wmadill/weewx-orcas/README.md

 # weewx-orcas
-This repo has the various changes made to a stock weewx installation for my Orcas configuration.
+This repo has the various changes made to a stock WeeWX installation for my Orcas configuration.

 ## Repo Contents